-Mood Swings link to Menopause
+Mood Swings Linked to Menopause

-Causes of Mood Swings in Menopause
+Causes of Mood Swings

-On top of the physiological causes of mood swings, many menopausal women also suffer from fatigue and stress brought on by external factors –families, careers, finances, etc. These factors can significantly aggravate the mood swings a woman is already experiencing due to hormone imbalances.
+By far, the most common cause of mood swings during menopause is hormone fluctuations.
+Estrogen and serotonin levels are constantly oscillating during the years surrounding menopause.
+On top of the physiological causes of mood swings, many menopausal women also suffer from fatigue and stress brought on by external factors - families, careers, finances, etc. These factors can significantly exacerbate mood swings if a woman is already experiencing.

-Symptoms of Mood Swings in Menopause
+Symptoms of Mood Swings

 • Frequent mood changes